IDBS Blog | 15th April 2019

 - Identify which IP protection is the most suitable: Researchers need to ask what requires protection.
 For example, will the eventual product have a distinctive appearance or design function?
 Then registering the design right is the best approach.

-- Asses the patent landscape: Before embarking on an R&D program, researchers must identify pre-existing patents or patent applications that may affect the commercialization of their own product.
+- Assess the patent landscape: Before embarking on an R&D program, researchers must identify pre-existing patents or patent applications that may affect the commercialization of their own product.
 This knowledge will also help teams look at how they should differentiate their product from the start, thus again helping to sharpen the R&D focus.

 When starting an IP-driven R&D program, researches must also be careful to protect confidentiality.
 Any disclosure of information pertaining to the product can have dire consequences on the eventual commercial prospect, and even make patent applications invalid.